MuriloHGomes/Geographical-Experiment-Casual-Impact/README.md

   3. Metric: quantity used to measure the influence of the action on the objective;
   4. Target: geographical region (city, metropolitan region, country, etc) where the action takes place;

-Now, lets re-elaborate the problem presented
+Now, lets re-elaborate the problem presented.

 ## Problematising